1. What is the Difference Between HTTP and HTTPS?

 - If you are not sure if a message is legitimate, contact your company's technical support team.

-- Install an anti-virus software.
+- Install an anti-virus/anti-malware software.

 - Use login accounts with limited privileges rather than "administrator" accounts.
 This limits access to your system in the event a malware infects your computer.